 2.7 The contractual language is English.

 Consumers are entitled to the right of cancellation.
-Detailed information about the right of cancellation are provided in the Seller’s instruction on cancellation.
+Detailed information about the right of cancellation is provided in the Seller’s instructions on cancellation.

 4.1 Unless otherwise stated in the product descriptions, prices indicated are end prices and include the statutory value-added tax.
 Any possible additional delivery and dispatch costs are specified separately in the respective product description.